valueflows/valueflows/use-cases/dhen-value-flow.md

 An example of an incoming value flow combining Exchanges and Processes.

 ```
-  0 Catnip: 60915
+  0 Catnip: 60915 [resource]
  .
-1 Transfer 2015-06-20 from Namaste Lane Gardens to Tea for the People 0.89 Lbs Catnip: 60915
+1 Transfer 2015-06-20 from Namaste Lane Gardens to Tea for the People 0.89 Lbs Catnip: 60915 [event]
  ..
-2 Transfer Catnip, Transfer starting 2015-06-20
+2 Transfer Catnip, Transfer starting 2015-06-20 [exchange]
  ..
-2 Resource Production 2015-06-09 from Namaste Lane Gardens to Namaste Lane Gardens 12.41 Lbs Catnip: 60915
+2 Resource Production 2015-06-09 from Namaste Lane Gardens to Namaste Lane Gardens 12.41 Lbs Catnip: 60915 [event]
  ...
-3 Combined harvested: new lot  starting 2015-06-09 ending 2015-06-09
+3 Combined harvested: new lot  starting 2015-06-09 ending 2015-06-09 [process]
  ....
-4 Resource Consumption 2015-06-09 from Namaste Lane Gardens to Namaste Lane Gardens 8.19 Lbs Catnip: Catnip from farm
+4 Resource Consumption 2015-06-09 from Namaste Lane Gardens to Namaste Lane Gardens 8.19 Lbs Catnip: Catnip from farm [event]
  ....
-4 Resource Consumption 2015-06-09 from Namaste Lane Gardens to Namaste Lane Gardens 4.22 Lbs Catnip: Catnip from farm
+4 Resource Consumption 2015-06-09 from Namaste Lane Gardens to Namaste Lane Gardens 4.22 Lbs Catnip: Catnip from farm [event]
  .....
-5 Catnip: Catnip from farm
+5 Catnip: Catnip from farm [resource]
  ......
-6 Transfer 2015-06-09 from Megan Pierce to Namaste Lane Gardens 8.19 Lbs Catnip: Catnip from farm
+6 Transfer 2015-06-09 from Megan Pierce to Namaste Lane Gardens 8.19 Lbs Catnip: Catnip from farm [event]
  .......
-7 Transfer Catnip, Transfer starting 2015-06-09
+7 Transfer Catnip, Transfer starting 2015-06-09 [exchange]
  .......
-7 Receipt 2015-06-09 from Dancing Waters Permaculture Coop to Megan Pierce 8.19 Lbs Catnip: Catnip from farm
+7 Receipt 2015-06-09 from Dancing Waters Permaculture Coop to Megan Pierce 8.19 Lbs Catnip: Catnip from farm [event]
  ........
-8 Purchase Catnip, Purchase Contribution starting 2015-06-09
+8 Purchase Catnip, Purchase starting 2015-06-09 [exchange]
  .....
-5 Catnip: Catnip from farm
+5 Catnip: Catnip from farm [resource]
  ......
-6 Transfer 2015-06-09 from Lauren McElroy to Namaste Lane Gardens 4.22 Lbs Catnip: Catnip from farm
+6 Transfer 2015-06-09 from Lauren McElroy to Namaste Lane Gardens 4.22 Lbs Catnip: Catnip from farm [event]
  .......
-7 Transfer Catnip, Transfer starting 2015-06-09
+7 Transfer Catnip, Transfer starting 2015-06-09 [exchange]
  .......
-7 Receipt 2015-06-09 from Dancing Waters Permaculture Coop to Lauren McElroy 4.22 Lbs Catnip: Catnip from farm
+7 Receipt 2015-06-09 from Dancing Waters Permaculture Coop to Lauren McElroy 4.22 Lbs Catnip: Catnip from farm [event]
  ........
-8 Purchase Catnip, Purchase Contribution starting 2015-06-09
+8 Purchase Catnip, Purchase starting 2015-06-09 [exchange]
 ```

-What's going on here, from end of flow to beginnings:
+What's going on here, from beginning of flow to end (note only the catnip flow is displayed, nothing of reverse flows):
-* Lot 60915 of Catnip
-    * was transferred from Namaste Lane Gardens to Tea for the People
-        * in an Exchange
-    * Lot 60915 was created in a Process that combined two previous lots of Catnip from farm
-        * those lots of Catnip from farm had been transferred from the harvester to Namaste Lane Gardens
+* Megan and Lauren both harvested catnip at Dancing Waters farm.
+(Process not recorded, no need.)
+* There is a transfer from DW to each of them so they now own the catnip.
+(This is the 7 receipt, 8 exchange.
+They could pay the farm as part of this exchange, but in this case, they don't bother because they both live there.
+And often the farms donate the herbs anyhow.)
+* They each sold the catnip to Namaste Lane.
+(7 transfer, 6, 5.
+Two exchanges - only the transfer (receipt by NL) of the herbs shows in this directional sequence, the harvesters are either paid or owed money.)
+* Namaste Lane combined the catnip into one lot and put it into the drying room (a process 3, with inputs 4 and 4, and output 2 resource production - this is where the lot number is created)
+* When it got dry, it was removed from the drying room.
+(Process not recorded.)
+* When it comes out though, it also changes ownership - transfered from NL to Tea for People.
+Still has the same lot number, but much less weight because it is dry.
+(Exchange 2 Transfer, and 1.
+Now it is just sitting in a storage room waiting to be sold.
+Again reverse side of the exchange not shown.)

 ###Sequencing the flows (pseudocode):

 ```